postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 When setting up the connection to API Gateway, you can choose to authenticate by [creating an AWS IAM role](#authenticating-with-an-aws-iam-role) or by [using an AWS access key](#authenticating-with-an-aws-access-key).
 Follow the steps for your chosen method below.
 After setting up the connection, you can choose to import a schema from the API Gateway.

 > When you delete an API or remove it from a workspace, any configured integrations aren't deleted or removed.
+On the Postman **Home** page, select **Integrations** and search for "AWS API Gateway" to view the list of [AWS API gateway integrations](https://go.postman.co/integrations/service/api_gateway_aws/api_gateway_aws).
+To delete an integration, select it and then select **Delete Integration**.

 ### Authenticating with an AWS IAM role